Delppine1024/TGreen/README.md

 ------

-If you like it, you can star/fork/watch this repository.
+If you like this repo, you can star/fork/watch this repository.

 **Plus, we always encourage buying license.**

 ## Who has starred